furkan-cat/furkan-cat/README.md

 <h3 align="center">Hello 👋 Everyone!</h1>
 <h4 align="center">Self-thought and highly motivated entry level Jr.Front End Developer.
-Currently i am reading a You Don't know
+Currently I am diving to deep ReactJS and also I am trying to basics of React Native.
+The opportunity to improve myself
-JS, taking a Harvard CS50X course and also another courses in udemy.
-The opportunity to improve myself every day as far as in me lain excites me so much in the it-industry.
+every day as far as in me lain excites me so much in the it-industry.
 I am trying to keep up-to-date my Github proﬁle with new projects.
 So don’t hesitate to check my projects here.</h4>